pete-sh/GetData_Project/CodeBook.md

 ### Device recorded data columns

-The feature columns of recorded movement data use a self-explanatory column header in camelCase, using the following format:
+The feature columns of recorded movement data provide a self-explanatory column header in camelCase, using the following format:

 `[a][Bbbb][Cccc][D]`, where